 To test the system performance (repeater and/or base stationís sensitivity) you can perform the following tests as (partially) shown in figure 3.
 Two test are involved, one, site (noise) degradation, and, two, repeater degradation (Tx-Rx).
 Both tests check desense of the stationís receiver.
 Each test must be performed separately to properly evaluate and document the stationís performance and find possible solutions to a problem.

 This cannot be stressed enough.

 First, connect any good quality signal generator in line with the station with an "iso-tee".
 This device has a through put, plus an isolated third port.
-The reason is not to load, or affect the line impedance or other variables, plus to protect the signal generator from the high powers of the transmitter(s).
-True, a quick "spray" method can be used, by a little whip antenna on the signal generator, however this induces propagation variables and should be only used as a last resort, or a rough measurement.
-For this exercise we do not recognized this "spray" method.
+The reason is not to load, or affect the line impedance or other variables, plus to protect the signal generator from the high power of the transmitter(s).
+True, a quick "spray" method can be used, by a little whip antenna on the signal generator however, this induces propagation variables and should be only used as a last resort, or a rough measurement.
+For this exercise we do not recognize this "spray" method.
 Continuing, the "safest" point to install this device is on the receiver side, to prevent a mixing variable with high power levels as in the case of a site shared with broadcast stations.